-At the 2006 Annual General Meeting, members approved the transition of MUST's Phoenix Fund accounts from ordinary deposits to withdrawable share capital ("WSC"), a change that was required by Financial Services Authority (FSA) regulations.
-While it sounds complex, WSC is pretty easy to understand.Any money you put into the Phoenix Fund remains in your name.
-You can withdraw it, and you earn interest on it.
+Withdrawable Share Capital ("WSC")At the 2006 Annual General Meeting, members approved the transition of MUST's Phoenix Fund accounts from ordinary deposits to withdrawable share capital ("WSC"), a change that was required by Financial Services Authority (FSA) regulations.
+While it sounds complex, WSC is pretty easy to understand.

-ABOUT WSCWithdrawable share capital (WSC) is a special kind of capital allowed only for Industrial & Provident Societies like MUST.
+Withdrawable share capital (WSC) is a special kind of capital allowed only for Industrial & Provident Societies (now Co-operative and Community Benefit Societies) like MUST.
 It allows MUST to take deposits from members without being something called 'an authorised person' under the FSA rules.
-As we mentioned above it’s YOUR money under YOUR ownership.The main difference between WSC and, say, a current account is that as Share Capital, we can invest our funds in select MUST projects designed to significantly boost the Phoenix Fund.Now of course we must remain prudent.
+As we mentioned above it’s YOUR money under YOUR ownership.The main difference between WSC and, say, a current account is that as Share Capital, we can invest our funds in selected MUST projects.Now, of course, we must remain prudent.
 We envisage that most of the WSC funds will remain in secure deposit accounts.
-And there are both laws and MUST Rules, approved by members, that forbid us from taking undue risks with the Phoenix Fund.
-The Board and Committee take this matter very seriously, especially since we have our own money in the Fund as well.As future projects arise, the Board will consult and inform members, and ask for their approval where possible.
-But of course if you don't like what's being proposed and would prefer your funds not be committed, you can simply withdraw your funds (hence 'withdrawable' share capital).Here are some other key details of the new Rules relating to WSC:One pound (£1) out of the annual membership fee of each new or renewing member goes towards his or her WSC accountEach full member must keep a minimum of £1.00 in that account while a full memberNo member can hold more than £20,000 in his or her WSC account (by Law)Only individual persons can hold WSC, not companiesHowever much WSC you have in your account, you still only have one vote at AGMsYou can keep your WSC account even if you have not renewed your full membershipMembers can increase the size of their WSC account at any time – subject to the maximum limit stated aboveInterest is payable annually on your WSC, at the rate which is declared after the end of each year by the Trust Board, subject to a maximum of whichever is the higher of 5% or 2% above the Co-op Bank base rate for the time being WSC is not transferable except upon death of a member
+And there are both laws and MUST Rules, approved by members, that forbid us from taking undue risks with the WSC funds.
+The Board and Committee take this matter very seriously and we have our own money in the Fund as well.As future projects arise, the Board will consult and inform members, and ask for their approval where possible.
+But, of course, if you don't like what's being proposed and would prefer your funds not be committed, you can simply withdraw your funds (hence 'withdrawable' share capital).Here are some other key details of the new Rules relating to WSC:One pound (£1) out of the annual membership fee of each new or renewing member goes towards his or her WSC accountEach full member must keep a minimum of £1.00 in that account while a full memberOnly individual persons can hold WSC, not companiesHowever much WSC you have in your account, you still only have one voteYou can keep your WSC account even if you have not renewed your full membership and you can still withdraw it simply by writing to us.

 Withdrawals carry a withdrawal administration fee of (currently) £5.00